Prepodobnuy/soyjack.nvim/README.md

     priority = 1000
 }
 ```

+See [here](https://github.com/mcauley-penney/techbase.nvim/tree/main/lua/techbase/plugins) for a list of plugins that Techbase supports.

 > [!IMPORTANT]
 > To load the color scheme by default and use non-default options, you should load the options, then the scheme.
 This is how the template above is set up.